erostedt/autocrab/README.md

 # About
-autocrab is a rust pun on autograd (automatic differentiation). autocrab only supports forward mode autodifferentation for functions that go from $R^n \rightarrow R$
+autocrab is a rust pun on autograd (automatic differentiation). autocrab only supports forward mode autodifferentation

 # Install
 * Build using `cargo build`